Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

 Then we prove the second equality,

-The left-hand side of \cref{eq:unitequal} is a $(k - 1)$-th degree polynomial.
-For the equality \cref{eq:unitequal} to hold, we only need to check the equality on $k$ different points.
-Specially, we check that on $\sigma_i$ for $i = 1, \dots, k$ and obtain,
+The left-hand side of \cref{eq: unitequal} is a $(k - 1)$-th degree polynomial.
+For equality \cref{eq: unitequal} to hold, we only need to make sure that the equality holds on $k$ different points.Specifically, we examine that on $\sigma_i^{(k)}$ for $i = 1, \dots, k$ and obtain,

-where the first equality is due to \cref{eq:rootspoly} and the continuity of $(z^k + 1) / (z - \sigma_i)$, the second equality comes from the L'Hopital rule of complex functions, and the last equality holds since $\sigma_i$ is a root of $z^k + 1$.
+where the first equality is due to \cref{eq: rootspoly} and the continuity of $(z^k + 1) / (z - \sigma_i^{(k)})$, the second equality comes from the L'Hopital rule of complex functions, and the last equality holds since $\sigma_i^{(k)}$ is a root of $z^k + 1$.

-Finally, we derive the compact form of $R_k(z)$ as in \cref{lem:compact}.
+Finally, we derive the compact form of $R_k(z)$ as in \cref{lem: compact}.

-where the second equality adopts \cref{eq:unitequal} and the fourth equality adopts \cref{eq:rootspoly}. \end{proof}
+where the second equality adopts \cref{eq: unitequal} and the fourth equality adopts \cref{eq: rootspoly}. \end{proof}

 A related compact form without detailed derivation could be found in~\cite{IKEGAMI20101927}.
-The compact form \cref{lem:compact} could be further generalized to $R_{c,r,k}(z)$ and results the compact form,
+The compact form \cref{lem: compact} could be further generalized to $R_{c,r,k}(z)$ and results the compact form,